-- 1. Meet general admission requirements. - Those who are not of an English speaking country must furnish the office of Enrollment Services score reports indicating acceptable scores on the Test of English as a Foreign Language (TOEFL). - The TOEFL may be waived for foreign students who have attended another college or university with the completion of all freshman English courses (six hours) with a 2.0 grade point average or better. - 4.
+- 1. Meet general admission requirements. - 2.
+Those who are not of an English speaking country must furnish the office of Enrollment Services score reports indicating acceptable scores on the Test of English as a Foreign Language (TOEFL) or Dulingo English Test. - 3.
+The TOEFL/Dulingo may be waived for foreign students who have attended another college or university with the completion of all freshman English courses (six hours) with a 2.0 grade point average or better. - 4.
 Each student must present documented proof of available financial support. - All transcripts must be evaluated and certified by a reputable American transcript evaluation service.